netgainsystems/docs/content/emedge/installation.md

     * **SERVICE=1** specifies to automatically install emedge as a system service
       * if you do not wish to install as a system service, set to **SERVICE=0**

-  - Manual installation (Windows, Linux or Apple OSX)
+  - Manual installation (Linux or Apple OSX)
     - Download and unzip <a href="https://download.{{% domain %}}/emedge/emedge-latest.zip" target="_blank">latest emedge software package</a>
     - cd into **emedge** folder and run **emedge config**

 ## Installation as system service or Windows service
   - Linux/Unix/OSX:
     - run **/opt/emedge/emedge service install**

-  - Windows:
-    - cd into emedge folder and run **emedge.exe service install**
-    - Note: ensure the service is logged on with an user account with **Administrator** privileges

 ## Further details
   - all logs will be saved into **emedge.log** in the installation directory